HydrologyFrankfurt/ReWaterGAP/docs/getting_started/five_minute_guide.rst

 The following data should be provided by the User in NetCDF format:

 Climate Forcing
-	- precipitation
+	- precipitation (kg m-2 s-1)
-	- downward longwave radiation
+	- downward longwave radiation (Wm-2)
-	- downward shortwave radiation
+	- downward shortwave radiation (Wm-2)
-	- temperature
+	- temperature (K)

 Water Use
-	- potential consumptive use from irrigation (monthly)
+	- potential consumptive use from irrigation (m3/month)
-	- potential water withdrawal use from irrigation (monthly)
+	- potential water withdrawal use from irrigation (m3/month)
-	- potential net abstractions from surface water (monthly)
+	- potential net abstractions from surface water (m3/month)
-	- potential net abstractions from groundwater (monthly)
+	- potential net abstractions from groundwater (m3/month)

 The files need to be copied to their respective folders in ../ReWaterGAP/input_data (see picture):